hmcts/chart-ccd/README.md

 ## Config To Deploy on Preview

-[Note :] Due to instability issues with PVCs on Preview environment.
+[Note] Due to instability issues with PVCs on Preview environment.
-      PRs which deploys on Preview need to disable Postgres Persistance.
+      PRs which deploy to the Preview environment need to disable Postgres Persistance.

 ```
 postgresql: